Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services: 2020 report

 On October 29, 2020, the organization issued a preliminary report through Zenodo on its workshop, held virtually on 27–31 July 2020, that proposes a plan for international cooperation to lower risks for pandemics.
 Lowering the frequency and severity of pandemics through the implementation of worldwide policies is the objective of the organization.
 An article on the report was published by Medical News Today on November 7, 2020, that explicates information in the report.

+The report also emphasized that preventing pandemics through biodiversity conservation and reduced environmental degradation is more cost-effective than responding after outbreaks occur.